 “Send him in,” said Davidson.

-Wade, Marcus, and Donnie sat in the Sheriff’s Office watching Charlie across the rows of desks being interviewed by the arresting officer from the skate park, unsuccessfully trying to eavesdrop on the conversation over the ringing phones and office chatter.
-It clearly was not much of a conversation.
-Charlie looked distant and disoriented, his head buried in his chest, staring blankly at his still bloodied hands, and only responding to the officer’s question with a head nod or a head shake.
+Wade, Marcus, and Donnie sat in the Sheriff’s Office watching Charlie across a few rows of desks being interviewed by the arresting officer from the skate park.
+The trio tried unsuccessfully to eavesdrop on the conversation over the ringing phones and cacophony of office chatter.
+But it clearly was not much of a conversation.
+Charlie looked distant and disoriented, his head buried in his chest, staring blankly at his still bloodied hands, only responding to the officer’s questions with a head nod or a head shake.